Implementing Dynamic User Routing

 For the American user, a zone transfer action

-will occur when the Username Authenticator is submitted.
+occurs when the username is submitted.
 This ensures that credentials are verified against the US data source.

 View Logs

-Info-level log statements will be output by the reverse proxy when a zone is detected in either an HTTP Only cookie or a wrapped token:
+During processing, info-level log statements are output by the reverse proxy, when a zone is detected in either an HTTP Only cookie or a wrapped token:

 View Wrapped Tokens